ahmohbati/SecOn/Email.md

 </code></pre>

 ####How do I configure ELSA to send emails?####
-Add your email address to the user_info table of the securityonion_db database:
+Add your email address to the user_info table of the securityonion_db database (replacing firstlast@yourdomain.com with your actual email address and firstlast with your Sguil/ELSA username):
 ```
 mysql -uroot -Dsecurityonion_db -e "update user_info set email='firstlast@yourdomain.com' where username='firstlast';"
 ```